mabamano/CVPro_Competition_Kit_V2/README.md

 2. Place and use the official Zoo Safari mat.
 Ensure the mat size is **10 × 10 ft** and laid flat, with good lighting.
    - Download the Zoo Safari mat: [Download Mat (dummy link)](https://example.com/zoo-safari-mat)
 3. Upload the Zeno_firmware code to the bot using Arduino IDE:
-   - Open the Zoo Safari sketch in Arduino IDE.
+   - Open the Zeno_firmware in Arduino IDE.
    - Use the same board and port settings as in the setup steps.
    - Click the Upload button to flash the code to the CVPro bot.